rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/p2p-networking.md

 :::caution
-You will have to upgrade the whole pool to P2P at the same time.
-I could not get tx's into my core node till P2P was enabled on it.
+You will have to upgrade the whole pool to P2P in my experience.
+I could not get tx's out of my core until it had p2p enabled.
 :::

 :::info